Elephants and Man

 We’ll talk more directly about elephants next.

 I learned a great deal about elephants while in Thailand.
 For example, if an elephant misbehaves he is sentenced to a period of abandonment by the herd; left to sulk in his own misery so to speak.
-There is some controversy about elephant’s feelings but I have personally seen elephants suffer remorse
+There is some controversy about elephant’s feelings but I have personally seen elephants suffer remorsea lot of food for thought in the observation!

 Elephants are extremely social even though males tend to wonder off on their own when living in the wild while elephant moms live in family herds.
 This is probably due to the elephant’s heavy demand for food.
 After all, when a cow gives birth, the offspring is already 200 pounds or so and it will not be long before they too are eating on their own.
-In the meantime, baby elephants
+In the meantime, baby elephantsnurse for the first two years of their lives.

 Elephants, incidentally, eat roots, fruit, bark and grass and can easily consume between 250 and 300 pounds of food a day.
 Yet, man and elephant have been interacting since the elephants domestication in 325/25 BC.
 The first domestication is said to be in the Indus Valley of India.
 See map below: